coolplay/titpack/modify.rst

     not suitable for undetermined idim, when *symmetry* is involved

   * *XXX* ``list2(2,0:2**15)`` -> ``list2(2,0:2**((n+1)/2)-1)``
-    seems like exponent not work well in arrary index in f2py
+    seems like exponent not work well in arrary index in f2py (only pow() in C)